bhagyeshsp/bsp-web/index.md

 Being an avid reader, I have collected a number of books over the years.
 And read many of them.
 I have listed some of my favourite ones on my virtual bookshelf under my [Reading List Page]({{'/reading-list' | relative_url}}).
 You may not be able to pay a visit to my physical bookshelf, but this is the closest you can get.

 ## Listener instead?
-I know a few people who'll devour a 2 hours podcast in a single sitting, but they'll never flip a page of a book.
+I know a few people who'll devour a 2-hour podcast in a single sitting, but they'll never flip a page of a book.
 If you are one of them, you can check out my [Listening List Page]({{'/listening-list' | relative_url}}).
 I only listen to a handful of podcasts or audio tracks, not a big fan of the format, but who doesn't like the variety once in a while?

 ## Work with me(?)
 I think when people write "work with me" on their website, there are two possible connotations: